 When I was training to be a teacher I worked for a short time at quite a rough comprehensive school in the south of England.

-One of my classes was a year 9 science group and my mentor had forewarned me about certain class members who were known to cause major problems.
-The worst known offender - we’ll call him Sean - ambled into our first scheduled lesson late, as was predicted by my mentor, the usual class teacher.
-He looked intrigued by the new student teacher standing awkwardly at the front of the room, and proceeded to dominate the lesson and command my attention for the next 45 minutes.
+One of my classes was a year 9 science group and one of the students - we’ll call him Sean - ambled into our first scheduled lesson late, as predicted by my mentor, the usual class teacher.

 “Sean, can I have a quick word?
 Don’t worry, you’re not in trouble.”